A Little Box bringing Hope to children with arthritis

 This week we have launched A Little Box Of Hope from one hospital as a trial.
 These packs contain information and support for parents of newly diagnosed children, to help them know they are not alone and to give them some hope.
 They include a lovely book called 'Kipo', about a monkey with JIA written by Tsipi Egert and Ruti Vitman who kindly allowed us to translate for a UK audience and distribute here.
 We've even managed to get some finger-puppet monkeys to go with the boxes to make them more fun and interactive, too.
 Once we know how well these work, and made any changes we need to, we would love to be able to get them to every child when they are first diagnosed.
 This is where the kindness and generosity of our supporters and fundraisers will be crucial as it costs around £10 for A Little Box of Hope to reach a family who needs it.
 You can sponsor A Little Box Of Hope here.

-Thank you to Sam and Abbie for such a wonderful idea, to Tsipi and Ruti for allowing us to use the Kipo story and translate it for use in A Little Box of Hope, and to the charities who have kindly supplied information for the initial boxes - CCAA, Versus Arthritis, JIA at NRAS, and Olivia's Vision.
+Thank you to Sam and Abbie for such a wonderful idea, and to Tsipi and Ruti for allowing us to use the Kipo story and translate it for use in A Little Box of Hope.